Santroller/Santroller/wiring_guides/drum.md

 2. Wire the black wires to ground on the microcontroller or multiplexer.
 3. Place a 1MOhm resistor between the black and red wires on each piezo.

-## Wiring the multiplexer
+## Wiring the multiplexer (only really necessary for the Pi Pico, as most other microcontrollers have enough analog pins)
+1. Wire Vdd on the multiplexer to 3v3 on the Pico
+2. Wire Vss to GND on your Pico
+3. If your multiplexer has a Vee, also wire that to ground on the Pi Pico
+4. Also wire INH / Inhibit to ground, if this exists on your microcontroller
-1. Wire the analog output on the multiplexer to an analog pin on your Pi Pico
+5. Wire the analog output (Often labelled COM or common in/out) on the multiplexer to an analog pin on your Pi Pico
-2. Wire A, B and C (Or S0, S1, S2, S3) to seperate digital pins on your Pi Pico
+6. Wire A/S0, B/S1 and C/S2 (and D/S3 for the 16 channel multiplexer) to seperate digital pins on your Pi Pico
-3. Wire each drum pad to a different channel on the multiplexer.
+7. Wire each drum pad to a different channel on the multiplexer.
-4. When configuring, specify all these pins, and then specify the correct channel for a given pad.
+8. When configuring, specify all these pins, and then specify the correct channel for a given pad.

 Now that you have wired your drum, go [configure it](https://santroller.tangentmc.net/tool/using.html).